 The remaining rights are not always absolute, and there are other rights which may be affected in other ways.
-For example, your lawful basis may affect how provisions relating to automated decisions and profiling apply, and if you are relying on legitimate interests you need more detail in your privacy notice to comply with the right to be informed.
+For example, your lawful basis may affect how provisions relating to automated decisions and profiling apply, and if you are relying on legitimate interests you need more detail in your privacy notice.
 Please read the section of this Guide on individuals' rights for full details.

-Relevant provisions in the GDPR - See Article 6 and Recitals 39, 40, and Chapter III (Rights of the data subject) External link
+Relevant provisions in the UK GDPR - See Article 6 and Recitals 39, 40, and Chapter III (Rights of the data subject)